Tyrrrz/CliWrap/Readme.md

 var stdOutBuffer = new StringBuilder();
 var stdErrBuffer = new StringBuilder();

-// This particular example can also be simplified with ExecuteBufferedAsync()
+// ⚠ This particular example can also be simplified with ExecuteBufferedAsync().
 // Continue reading below!
 var result = await Cli.Wrap("path/to/exe")
     .WithArguments("--foo bar")